UPocek/Flappy_Bird_AI/README.md

 </h1>

 # Flappy_Bird_AI
-AI learns how to play flappy bird game using NEAT in python.
+AI learns how to play flappy bird game using NEAT genetic algorithms in python.